dwrtc/dwrtc/docs/websocket.md

 * `WebSocketErrorMessage`.
 Tells the implementation that something went wrong
   * `type: String`.
 Static value `WebSocketErrorMessage`
   * `error: String`.
 The error message
 * `ClientMessage`.
-Incoming, client-defined messages
+Incoming, application-defined messages
   * `type: String`.
 The message type as defined by the developer (see above)
   * `senderSessionId: String`.
 The sender' session ID.
 Can be used to reply to messages
   * `recipientSessionId: String`.
 The recipient's session ID.
 This should be the current session ID!